forgefed/forgefed/spec/modeling.md

 - [dependencies][prop-dependencies]: Collection of [Ticket][type-ticket]s on
   which this ticket depends
 - [isResolved][prop-isresolved]: Whether the work on this ticket is done
+- [resolvedBy][prop-resolvedby]: If the work on this ticket is done, who marked the ticket as resolved

 Example: